jyamanaka/MajorStudio2/README.md

 ## Swamp Mindmap Outline

 **THE GREAT SWAMP**
-Visualizing “An ASPECT (tbd)” of the Great Swamp as a metaphor for examining climate change.
+Visualizing “An ASPECT (tbd)” of the Great Swamp as a metaphor for examining climate change and the health of our environment.
+Is this a question that can be answered?
+Will this be of interest to biologists, conservationists, or just people who are culturally curious?

 	I.  HISTORY
 		A.  What is a Swamp?